Search

 How is the GRE Scored?

 You will receive 3 GRE scores on your score report.
 The GRE score range is from 130 to 170.
-You will receive the following scores on your score report:

 1. Verbal Reasoning: 130-170